luchsonice/2024_MLOps_1/reports/README.md

 Cloud Run is a service that allows us to deploy an application as a Docker container.
 In our case we use it to host our API for our deployed model.
 We also initially tried using Cloud Functions for our model deployment, which is a service that allows to write event-triggered functions, in our case when uploading an image a function is triggered which returns the prediction of the model.
 However we ran into issues using Functions and ended up using Run instead.

+Service accounts are necessary to get the required permissions for GCP when running in a docker container or a VM, e.g. in Github Actions.

 ### Question 18

 > **The backbone of GCP is the Compute engine.
 Explained how you made use of this service and what type of VMs**